Hikari-Chain/hikari-chain/UPGRADING.md

 section.

-It is critically important for validator operators to back-up the `.atomone/data/priv_validator_state.json` file after stopping the atomoned process.
+It is critically important for validator operators to back-up the `.atomone/data/priv_validator_state.json` file after stopping the hikarid process.
 This file is updated every block as your validator participates in consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.